Extended producer responsibility: Electronics

 In the United States, 25 states have implemented laws that require the recycling of electronic waste.
 Of those, 23 have incorporated some form of extended producer responsibility into their laws.
 According to analysis done by the Product Stewardship Institute, some states have not enacted EPR laws because of a lack of recycling infrastructure and funds for proper e-waste disposal.
-In contrast, according to a study of EPR legislation done by the Electronics TakeBack Coalition (ETBC), states that have seen success in their e-waste recycling programs have done so because they have developed a convenient e-waste infrastructure or the state governments have instituted goals for manufacturers to meet.
+In contrast, according to a study of EPR legislation by the Electronics TakeBack Coalition (ETBC), states that have seen success in their e-waste recycling programs have done so because they have developed a convenient e-waste infrastructure or the state governments have instituted goals for manufacturers to meet.

 Advocates for EPR also argue that including "high expectations for performance" into the laws, and ensuring that those are only minimum requirements, contribute to making the laws successful.
 The larger the scope of products that can be collected, the more e-waste will be disposed of properly.

 Similar laws have been passed in other parts of the world as well.
 The European Union has taken steps to address some electronic waste management issues.
 They have restricted the use of harmful substances in member countries and have made it illegal to export waste.

 China banned the import of e-waste in 2000, and adopted EPR in 2012.
 This has proven to be difficult, however, because illegal smuggling of waste still occurs in the country.
 In order to dispose of e-waste in China today, a license is required and plants are held responsible for treating pollution.
-EPR laws in the U.S. still allows e-waste to be exported to China.
+EPR laws in the U.S. still allow e-waste to be exported to China.
 The Institute of Electronics and Electrical Engineers (IEEE) has also proposed a deposit-refund system dealt with by producers.